corbosiny/FrameStackingStreetFighter/README.md

 #### Reward Function

-The reward function specifies what variables make up the reward function and what weights are assigned, whether that be positive or negative, to each variable.
-After each action is taken by an agent a reward calculated by this function is returned to the agent.
-This is then recorded and stored for later training after all fights in an epoch are finished.
-For now the default reward function utilizes the agent's score, agent's health, the enemy health, the number of rounds the agent has won, and the number of rounds the enemy has won.
+The reward function specifies what game state variables factor into the reward and what weights are assigned to them.
+Each game state variable can either positively or negatively affect the reward for each player.
+After each action is taken by both players a reward is calculated and returned to both players.
+The reward is mirrored for both players so if player 1 recieves a reward of positive 100 then player 2 will receive a score of -100 because they are in direct competition with one another.
+The reward for that time step is then recorded and stored for later training after all fights in an epoch are finished.
+For now the default reward function utilizes game state variables such as the change in each player's health and whether a round was won or lost on that time step.

 #### Done

 Done is a flag that signifies whether the current environment has completed.
-Currently Done is set if the enemy or the agent get two round wins, which in game is what determines if a match is over.
-So once the match is over the agent moves onto the next save state.
+If True the match will be ended the Agents will then be given time to train.
+Currently Done is set to True once either player has won two rounds.

 ---
 ## Generating New Save States